What is on-target earnings?

 What is a good on-target earning?

-On-target earnings differs according to industry, complexity of the job, the experience level of the employee, and the targets set by management.
+As we know that the meaning of on-target earning refers to an employee's pay structure made of basic salary and the additional variable component such as commission as their compensation.
+On-target earnings (OTE) differs according to industry, complexity of the job, the experience level of the employee, and the targets set by management.
 The general rule of thumb, however, is one-fifth of the sales targets.
-For instance, if a Seles representative’s annual target is $700,000, their OTE would be $140,000.
+For instance, if a sales representative’s annual target is $700,000, their On-target earning would be $140,000.

 However, this ratio is just a suggestion and not a guideline.
 A salesperson’s salary may vary on the competitiveness of the industry, the knowledge and experience of the salesperson, the complexity of the sales process, the company’s revenue, and so on.